-How Does Animal-Assisted Therapy For Addiction Work?
+How Do Animal-Assisted Activities Work?

-When used in the treatment of substance use disorders, animal-assisted therapy often involves including a trained animal in individual and group therapy sessions.
-During the sessions, individuals are able to interact with the animals.
-Only trained animals are used in animal-assisted activities and not every patient qualifies.
+When used in the treatment of substance use disorders, animal-assisted activities often involve including a trained animal in individual and group sessions.
+During the sessions, individuals are able to interact with trained animals.
+Patients must agree to participate in animal-assisted activities and not every patient qualifies.

-Benefits Of Animal-Assisted Therapy In The Treatment Of Addiction
+Potential Benefits Of Animal-Assisted Programs for Addiction

-Is Animal-Assisted Therapy Right For You?
+Are Animal-Assisted Activities Right for You?

 - individuals with past trauma related to animals